christianalfoni/webpack-example/README.md

 webpack-example
 ===============

-An example of webpack workflow
+An example of webpack workflow, as presented in the following article [Creating a workflow with WebPack](http://christianalfoni.github.io/javascript/2014/12/13/did-you-know-webpack-and-react-is-awesome.html)

 ### How to use